 When independent picture regions of the same POC are decoded to a single picture, do they have to appear in a grid crossing the entire picture (similar to tiles)?

 Yes

 No (N0044, N0045, N0046, …) but this point may not be very important.

-JVET-N0042 AHG12: Comments on MPEG draft requirements on immersive media access and delivery [M. M. Hannuksela, E. B. Aksu, A. Hourunranta (Nokia)]
+JVET-N0042 AHG12: Comments on MPEG draft requirements on immersive media access and delivery [M. M. Hannuksela, E. B. Aksu, A. Hourunranta (Nokia)]Not presented.